Gamma function: Particular values

 (These numbers can be found in the OEIS.
 The values presented here are truncated rather than rounded.)

-The complex-valued gamma function is undefined for non-positive integers, but in these cases the value can be defined in the Riemann sphere as ∞.
+The complex-valued gamma function is undefined for non-positive integers, but in these cases the value can be defined in the Riemann sphere as $\infty$.
 The reciprocal gamma function is well defined and analytic at these values (and in the entire complex plane):